OctopusDeploy/docs/docs/deployments/azure/cloud-services/vip-swap.md

 position: 1
 ---

+!include <azure-cloud-services-deprecated>

 The guide demonstrates how to perform a VIP swap when deploying to Azure Cloud Services.

 ## Using VIP swaps for blue/green deployments